-5.22.2 SL-SCH Data reception
+5.22.2 SL-SCH Data and SL-PRS reception

 5.22.2.1 SCI reception

-SCI indicates if there is a transmission on SL-SCH and provide the relevant HARQ information.
-An SCI consists of two parts: the 1st stage SCI on PSCCH and the 2nd stage SCI on PSSCH as specified in clause 8.1 of TS 38.214 [7].
+SCI can indicate if there is a transmission on SL-SCH and provide the relevant HARQ information.
+SCI can also indicate if there is a SL-PRS transmission.
+An SCI for SL-SCH transmission with or without corresponding SL-PRS on SL-PRS shared resource pool consists of two parts: the 1st stage SCI on PSCCH and the 2nd stage SCI on PSSCH as specified in clause 8.1 of TS 38.214 [7].
+An SCI for SL-PRS transmission on SL-PRS dedicated resource pool consist of a single part on PSCCH as specified in TS 38.212 [9].

 The MAC entity shall: